 The IV2 Helmet comes with an integrated bluetooth system as well as a great overall design.
 The interior of the helmet is well ventilated and the padding is removable so that you can take it out, wash it and put it back.

 The construction material used in the helmet is lightweight yet durable, making it ideal for you if you are seeking a light-weight helmet.
 When closed, the helmet carries a high-quality sun visor to the front which is anti-scratch.

 With the push of a single button, you can turn the closed helmet into an open-face helmet.
 The helmet thus lets you enjoy the best of both designs in a single model.
 The bluetooth technology integrated into this helmet is also fairly advanced.

 You can easily sync the bluetooth with a mobile phone, enabled music sharing on the bluetooth or simply use it as an intercom with a fellow rider.
 Unlike most other bluetooth helmets, this helmet comes with a quality jog dial.
 At 6 pounds, this helmet is slight weighty but the extremely affordable price tag compensates well for this.

-6. Hawk HX-27025 Series Flat Black Modular Bluetooth Helmet
+Hawk HX-27025 Series Flat Black Modular Bluetooth Helmet – Medium

-The Hawk HX-27025 helmet is one of the most innovative bluetooth helmets in terms of design.
+The Hawk HX-27025 helmet is one of the best modular bluetooth motorcycle helmets in terms of design.
 It comes packed with seamless bluetooth integration coupled with a design that comprises of an open-face and full-face style.